 Good Shepherd Penn Partners (GSPP) Penn Therapy and Fitness and researchers at the University of Pennsylvania have created a new program for breast cancer survivors.
 This new program, Strength After Breast Cancer, educates survivors about lymphedema and helps them to build strength.

-We are pleased that this program, Strength After Breast Cancer, is now available to all breast cancer survivors who have completed their cancer treatments.
+Strength After Breast Cancer is available to all breast cancer survivors who have completed their cancer treatments.
 Ask your oncology clinician and physical therapist if you are eligible.
 You may be a good candidate if:

 - You want your strength and energy back

 - You have questions about changes in your upper body caused by cancer treatment

 - You want to learn more about lymphedema risk reduction and control

 - You do things differently with your upper body than you did before your cancer